 In Vedic philosophy, all perception involves three parts: ādibhautika or the object being seen, ādiatmika or the observer’s senses, and the ādidaivika which is the demigod controlling this perception.
 In this case, the computer that I’m seeing is ādibhautika, my senses (eyes) are ādiatmika but the light doesn’t travel directly between the computer and the eyes.
 Rather, this light goes up to a planet where a demigod controls the transfer of information and approves this transaction, based on prior karma.
 This is called ādidaivika.
 The idea that demigods control our perception, is therefore identical to the idea that light does not travel in straight lines, but in a hierarchy.

 As a sidebar, it is also important to remember that the current scientific view that light travels at a fixed finite speed must be rejected to arrive at this view.
 Information always travels instantaneously but it takes a finite time to be absorbed, depending on how well the receiver is prepared to absorb the information.
 For instance, if a teacher wants to impart information to a student, the rate at which the student can learn does not continually improve by decreasing the teacher’s physical distance to the student.
 Rather, the student has to learn the prior concepts, so that the new concepts can be acquired.
 By learning new concepts, the student is semantically closer to the teacher, regardless of their physical distance.
-In that sense, the hurdle in learning is not the time taken for the sound from the teacher’s mouth to the student’s ear; the hurdle is in the student’s ability to absorb that sound, understand it, and integrate it in his or her mind.
+In that sense, the hurdle in learning is not the time taken for the sound from the teacher’s mouth to the student’s ear; the hurdle is in the student’s ability to absorb that sound, understand it, and integrate it into his or her mind.

 The time taken to transfer information can be zero, but the time taken to absorb this information could still be finite, because the change in gaining knowledge involves the readjustment of ideas in the mind.
-In the simplest case, the time taken in transfer and absorption are both zero.
+In the simplest case, the time taken in transfer and absorption is both zero.
 In other cases, the absorption time could be finite.
 The speed of light proposal overturns this idea: it takes zero time to absorb, but finite time to transfer.
 The empirical observations only measure the delay between the emission and absorption.
 This delay can be attributed either to the transfer or the absorption.
 The Vedic and scientific views are opposite in this respect.
 In Vedic philosophy, any idea can come to us instantly if we are prepared to receive it, absorb it, and assimilate it.

-The implication is that the planets that control the karma are higher nodes in the tree, and information goes up and down this tree.
+The implication is that the planets that control karma are higher nodes in the tree, and information goes up and down this tree.
 The demigods are therefore enjoying the world through countless material transactions.
 The demigods also exercise control on all our perception and activity, directing them towards those entities where the corresponding karma can be vectored.
 For example, if you were donating money, which particular individuals will get that money is controlled by their karma and by the demigods.
-The demigods therefore redirect information flow, thus matching the source and destination of the information instantaneously, although absorption takes time.
+The demigods, therefore, redirect information flow, thus matching the source and destination of the information instantaneously, although absorption takes time.

 The Relation to Atomic Theory

-Those of you who find this idea problematic, must consider the fact that matching of source and destinations presents a problem in quantum physics, because unless the destination has been decided, the source cannot emit.
+Those of you who find this idea problematic must consider the fact that matching of source and destinations presents a problem in quantum physics because unless the destination has been decided, the source cannot emit.
 But how can the source decide the destination if all destinations are equally likely?
 Moreover, if the source is light-years away, then this star cannot emit unless it decides that I am the destination, and it cannot know that I even exist if the knowledge of my presence takes many years to reach the star.
-If the star is 100 light years away, then at my birth, a signal can travel to the star indicating that I have been born.
+If the star is 100 light-years away, then at my birth, a signal can travel to the star indicating that I have been born.
 The star will receive this signal after 100 years.
 Then it can decide to emit another signal, which will arrive after another 100 years, by which time I would have died.
 In effect, this entails that a source-to-destination transaction occurs when the destination doesn’t exist, which is a contradiction of causality in quantum theory.

 This problem is called nonlocality in quantum theory, but it arises only if we suppose that light takes a finite time to ‘travel’ from one place to another.
 The problem disappears if the time is spent in absorption, for then, we can identify those instances when it doesn’t take any time to absorb because all the information that is necessary for a new idea to be accepted already exists.
 But this view also requires us to treat light as meaning rather than as a physical entity.
 This is because when two physical particles collide, the energy transfer is instantaneous, but when two ideas interact, the change is not instantaneous.
 The transfer of meaning is not random, and not defined by the meaning itself.
 It is rather produced by a material entity called karma and controlled by the demigods, and this process should be understood to understand both atomism and cosmology.